Mattedigital/learning_log/terminology.md

 ---

+#### Horizontal Scaling

+Horizontal scaling means that you scale by adding more machines into your pool of resources.
+Also see vertical scaling.
+In web development, you (almost) always want to scale horizontally because, to keep it simple, stuff breaks.
+Servers crash randomly.
+Networks degrade.
+Entire data centers occasionally go offline.
+Having more than one server allows you to plan for outages so that your application continues running.
+In other words, your app is “fault tolerant.”

+---

 #### Imperative Programming

 Imperative Programming is like your friend listening to Bob Ross tell them how to paint a landscape.
 While good ole Bob Ross isn’t exactly commanding, he is giving them step by step directions to get the desired result.
 See Declarative Programming for an alternate to this paradigm.